gpsuscodewith/playbook/content/tenants/_index.md

 # Core Tenants / Principals

 ## Context
-This document describes the core tenants of the OCP Code With team.
-These tenants help direct the team's enagement model with OCP partners with whom we are co-engineering, as well as between other team members.
+This document describes the core tenants of the GPS Code With team.
+These tenants help direct the team's enagement model with GPS partners with whom we are co-engineering, as well as between other team members.
 They should be referenced regularly to guide technical decisions as well as day-to-day operations.

 ## Agile Manifesto Principals
 1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.